Iron Lad: Powers and abilities

 Nate's Iron Lad armor is composed of neuro-kinetic nano-metal and he can alter its appearance and shape with his thoughts.
 The armor grants Iron Lad superhuman strength and allows him to fly.
 It also enables him to fire blasts of various kinds of energy, hack into computer systems, create magnetic fields and travel through time.
 Kang's psychic link with his armor enables him to mentally control it from a close range.

 Other versions

 Exiles

 In Exiles vol. 3, an alternate version of Nate who embraced his role as Kang, dubbed the Iron Prince, appears as a member of the Dark Exiles.

 Ultimate Universe

-In Ultimate Invasion, the Earth-6160 version of Tony Stark becomes his universe's version of Iron Lad following the sacrifice of Howard Stark (who operates as Iron Man in this reality) to trap himself, Maker, and Kang the Conqueror inside The City by closing it down.
-Tony tells Earth-6160's Reed Richards (who operates as Doom) that he will call himself Iron Lad until he can come up with a better name to call himself.
+An original incarnation of Iron Lad, Tony Stark, appears in the Ultimate Universe imprint.

 What If

-In a What If? story titled What If the Runaways had formed the Young Avengers?, with Iron Lad having never learned about the Vision's Avengers' Fail-Safe Initiative, he instead recruits the Runaways as his allies, forcing them to be an actual superhero team with costumes.
-Although it is later revealed that the Iron Lad that brought them together was actually Victor Mancha— Iron Lad ran into Victor's future self when attempting to flee to the Avengers' era, with Victorious travelling back with him and using Victor to hijack his equipment—Kang's attempt to rescue his younger self results in Iron Lad being killed and Kang being erased from history.
-After Victor destroys his future self, he departs via Kang's time-belt to find his own way, leaving the Runaways to continue as Young Avengers, with Chase Stein now using parts of the Iron Lad armor after he was injured in their last fight.
+An original incarnation of Iron Lad, Victor Mancha, appears in What If?.
+Having never learned about Vision's failsafe, he instead recruits the Runaways as his allies.